Intelligent-Cloud-System/ics-backend/CONTRIBUTING.md

 Before open pull request please follow checklist:

-- [ ] all existing tests pass (npm t)
-- [ ] tests that cover the new functionality are written and passed
-- [ ] the style and format of the code corresponds to the style of the organization (npm run fmt)
+- [ ] the style and format of the code corresponds to the style of the organization (yarn lint:test)

 ## Issues